Investors Policy

 1. One-on-one meetings and quarterly conference calls - with investors to show case the company’s performance and also highlight the company’s forward looking strategy.

-Focusing on the above objectives, the Company has appointed an Investors Relations Officer, with the following responsibilities:-
+Focusing on the above objectives, the Company has appointed an Investors Relations Officer, with the following responsibilities:

-1. Building Interest in the firm on the buy side;
+1. Building interest in the firm on the buy side;

 2. Being a strategic advisor to the Senior Management;